VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 ## Enable Format on save

+### Explicit setup

-You can use the function [.format_on_save()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v1.x/doc/md/api-reference.md#format_on_saveopts) to associate a language server with a list of filetypes.
+If you want to control exactly what language server is used to format a file call the function [.format_on_save()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/v1.x/doc/md/api-reference.md#format_on_saveopts), this will allow you to associate a language server with a list of filetypes.

 ```lua
 local lsp = require('lsp-zero').preset({